cholmcdowell/Zubnetting-Basic-Subnetting-Tool-Program/README.md

 ## 📖 About

-Subnet Calculator is a desktop application designed to simplify common IPv4 subnetting tasks through an easy-to-use graphical interface.
+Zubnet - Subnet Calculator is a desktop application designed to simplify common IPv4 subnetting tasks through an easy-to-use graphical interface.

 The goal is to provide a lightweight tool that helps users quickly calculate subnet information while also serving as a practical software development project.